qpzmtb/VT-Trend/Attack Trends QA Style.md

 </details>

 - A wide range of malicious activities accomplished through human interactions.
-- “Social Engineering” is a generic term, so a lot of malicious activities through human interactions (phishing, piggybacking etc..) are categorized as this attack.
+- Is a generic term, so a lot of malicious activities through human interactions (phishing, piggybacking etc..) are categorized as this attack.
 _________
 <details>
   <summary>Q10 ANSWER</summary>